 Core Concepts and Architecture

-This guide explains the fundamental concepts and architectural design of py3plex.
+This guide explains the fundamental concepts and architectural design of py3plex, with an emphasis on how multilayer data are represented internally and how node-layer pairs flow through the library.

 What are Multilayer Networks?